ktk-2005/Feedbacker-Forum/README.md

 npm run lint
 ```

 Tests are run separately for frontend and backend.
-Both sets of tests can be automatically run with npm
+Both sets of tests can be automatically run with npm.

 ```bash
 # Run tests for frontend